krishnenc/routing-akka/README.md

 routing-akka
 ============

-A demo project to reproduce an issue i was having on akka (assertion error in Router.scala)
+A demo project to reproduce an issue i was having on akka (java.lang.AssertionError: assertion failed in Router.scala)

 Fire two terminals